 A graduate of UCLA, with a Master’s Degree in European History and a Ph.D. from Columbia University in American history, Lois Banner was a founder of the field of women’s history in the 1970s.
 Along with Mary Hartman, she founded the Berkshire Conference in Women’s History, the biennial [now triennial] conference that has been held ever since and that is considered the major event in the field.
 She was the first woman president of the American Studies Association, and in 2006 she won the Bode-Pearson prize of the American Studies Association for Lifetime Achievement in the field.

 I know I’m late in posting this CFP, so e-mail me at my uni address if you’d like a nudge or even a little help in shaping up your proposal.

-2 Responses to “Western Association of Women Historians: proposals due Friday, September 14”
+2 thoughts on “Western Association of Women Historians: proposals due Friday, September 14”